 The Best Carbohydrate For Sweet Breakfast Smoothies

-Hands down the best carbohydrate for sweet and creamy breakfast smoothies is half a frozen banana.
+Hands down the best carbohydrate for sweet and creamy breakfast smoothies is one half frozen banana.

-It’s essential that you use a frozen banana to achieve that delicious creamy smoothie consistency.
+It is essential that you use a frozen banana to achieve that delicious creamy consistency.

-If you don’t like banana replace by 1/2 cup frozen mango.
+If you don’t like bananas, replace them with ½ cup of frozen mango.
 That’s the next best thing.

 The Best Fruits and Vegetables for Breakfast Smoothies